 Technically a grocery store/deli/market hall.
-This charming place has a bar and small café with seating.
-This building has some serious history.
+This charming place has a bar and a small café with seating.
+This building has a serious history.

 It was initially built in 1483 as a granary.
 Then in 1570, a small tower and clock were added.
 The building is listed in the German Monument Registers.

 This place will have a special place in all of our hearts from here to eternity.

 Here, we fell in love with German food, something I never thought possible.

 We all opted to try a traditional dish with red cabbage with Schweinshaxe (Roasted Pork Knuckle).
 Not only did we thoroughly enjoy this dish, but we’ve also since recreated it at home, and we are planning an event around this delicacy.

 Note, they only take cash.
 Something we ran into all over Bavaria.

 We ran in here due to rain and to warm up.
 We did not eat dinner, and we just had splendid drinks.